-  The online application for the 2017 Summer Program will be available starting October 1.
-Applicants can submit all necessary documents online using this method (letters of recommendation may be sent separately).
-Applications will be accepted through Friday, March 24, 2017.
-Late applications will not be considered.
+The online application for the 2023 Summer Program is available from October 31, 2022 to March 31, 2023.
+Applicants can submit all necessary documents online using this method.
+Applications will be accepted until 11:59 PM on Friday, March 31, 2023.
+Late or incomplete applications will not be considered.

 What must I include with my application?

-In addition to a completed application, applicants are required to submit a resume, one letter of recommendation, a personal statement and a current transcript.
+In addition to a completed application, applicants are required to submit a resume, a response to an essay prompt and a current official or unofficial transcript.

 Must I submit all the required documents online, or can some pieces be sent separately?

 To ensure a timely delivery, we strongly suggest that you submit all of your material together with your online application.
-The electronic application format allows you to upload a resume, personal statement, a recommendation letter (if you have it), and a current transcript.
-However, if at the time of submission you do not have a copy of your letter of recommendation, your recommender may send it to us via an online form found at this link: http://law-app-01.law.fsu.edu/machform/view.php?id=262241.
-Please share this link with your recommender so that he/she is aware of this option.
+The electronic application format allows you to upload a resume, essay response and a current transcript.

 Who is eligible to participate in the program?

-Are you looking for anything specific with regard to the resume and letters of recommendation?
+Are you looking for anything specific with regard to the resume?

-The resume is reviewed for a demonstrable interest in law, extracurricular activities, community service, and leadership abilities.
-Resumes are limited to 2 pages.
+The resume is reviewed for a demonstrable interest in law, extracurricular activities, community service, well-roundedness and leadership abilities.

 Can I continue to work and/or take classes while participating in the summer program?